MaksymPylypenko/Dota-2-script/README.md

 ```

 ## Hero specific scripts
-You can alos create your own custom scripts.
+You can also create your own custom scripts.
 Simply create a new `.ahk` in the root directory and import the main script like this:
 ``` Autoit
 #Include %A_ScriptDir%/utility.ahk
 #SingleInstance force